LOYOLA UNIVERSITY CHICAGO

 BEHL 402 Justice & Health Care (3 Credit Hours)

-This course provides an overview of justice and health care with special emphasis upon the developing world by examining prevailing theoretical frameworks and how justice is played out in various health care systems.
+This course provides an overview of justice and health care with a special emphasis upon the developing world by examining prevailing theoretical frameworks and how justice is played out in various health care systems.

 BEHL 403 Ethics Care Continuum (3 Credit Hours)